By Treven Pyles

 Ever since Valisure's study results were released, more and more consumers became enraged and chose to take legal action against the companies found culpable.
 If you wonder which are the sunscreen manufacturers that are now facing numerous lawsuits, the major ones are the following:

 On June 2, a lawsuit was filed by Meredith Serota in a federal court of Florida against Johnson & Johnson and Neutrogena.
 It accuses the manufacturers of having broken federal law and state consumer protection statutes by not including benzene as one of the ingredients on the label of their sunscreen products.
-The lawsuit, which is a class-action one, can be joined by anyone who bought a tainted product, except the residents of California, from May 25, 2017, to the present, even if they did not develop cancer.
+The lawsuit, which is a class-action one, can be joined by anyone who bought a contaminated product, except the residents of California, from May 25, 2017, to the present, even if they did not develop cancer.
 In March 2020, the plaintiff bought two bottles of $8.99 Neutrogena Ultra Sheer Weightless Sunscreen Spray SPF 100+ and four bottles of $12.99 Neutrogena Ultra Sheer Face Mist SPF 55 from Target.

 According to the lawsuit, Serota was misled by the company's false claims, making her unaware that the sunscreen might be contaminated with benzene.
 "Serota purchased the Defendants' Sunscreen Products on the assumption that the labeling of Defendants' Sunscreen Products was accurate and that the products were unadulterated, safe, and effective," it claims.
 However, the advertising of Neutrogena and Johnson & Johnson that "Neutrogena maintains that the sunscreen ingredients we use are safe and effective" was misleading and false, the lawsuit states, and the plaintiff says that she would not have bought the products if she had known they contained benzene.